NodeDC/nodedc.github.com/events/_posts/2012-05-09-may-meetup.md

 - [John Kelvie](http://twitter.com/johnkelvie) and Michael Myers of Atomizer Software will present the technical design of a game they are building with node.js, and request feedback.

+- [David Rees](https://twitter.com/#!/studgeek) will talk about [Derby.js](http://derbyjs.com/), a MVC framework for writing realtime, collaborative applications that run in Node.js and browsers, and compare it to [Meteor](https://github.com/meteor/meteor).

 If you'd like to give a five minute talk on something relating to node.js, send a message to [@nodedc](https://twitter.com/#!/nodedc).

 We meet once a month, usually the third Wednesday of the month.
 For updates, watch us here on github, follow [@nodedc](https://twitter.com/#!/nodedc) on Twitter, and join the [meetup group](http://www.meetup.com/node-dc/).